Mekapati Goutham Reddy: Policies and investments

-During his term as a minister, Reddy was instrumental in framing new policies such as AP Industrial Development Police 2020-23, YSR EMC Kopparthy Electronics policy, Jagannana YSR Kopparthy Mega Industrial Hub Policy 2020 and AP IT Policy 2021-24.
+During his term as a minister, Reddy was instrumental in framing new policies such as AP Industrial Development Policy 2020-23, YSR EMC Kopparthy Electronics policy, Jagannana YSR Kopparthy Mega Industrial Hub Policy 2020 and AP IT Policy 2021-24.
 According to Reddy, Andhra Pradesh had attracted investments worth ₹29780 crore from 65 large and mega industries between June 2019 and May 2021 during his term.
 Following the criticism by the opposition Telugu Desam Party (TDP), Reddy took to Twitter and shared the details of the investments.

 In 2020, Andhra Pradesh retained the top rank in ease of doing business among the Indian states following his initiatives.

 He invited the Government of Western Australia to explore investment and growth opportunities in the state, while addressing a 2021 virtual summit held with their government officials.
 He suggested mining, infrastructure, skills development, IT and manufacturing sectors would be the potential areas for collaboration between the two governments.